30

 WEATHER 5/5

-The East Bay rivals San Diego for the best weather in the country (even though in my 14-game sample, I’ve suffered a two-hour delay and a rare rainout).
+The East Bay rivals San Diego for the best weather in the country (even though in my 20-game lifetime sample, I’ve suffered a two-hour delay and a rare rainout).
 Early season, mid-season or late season, you’re likely to get a nice day.
 And unlike San Francisco, the nights, while often chilly, aren’t nearly as bone-crushingly cold.

-VIBE 14/20
+VIBE 13/25

-Or perhaps it’s the glow of the California sun.
-Maybe it’s because smells like an old-timey stadium.
-It could be because you feel welcome by a game staff that makes you feel like they’re genuinely grateful that you’re there.
+Was it the grit of the place which reminds me of my past trips to old Tiger Stadium in Detroit?
+Or perhaps the glow of the California sun?
+Maybe it’s because the place smelled like an old-timey stadium.
+It could be because you felt welcome by an excellent game staff that made you feel like they’re genuinely grateful that you’re there.
 Or because peeing in a trough seems right when at a ball game.
-Or because every other stadium offers a pristine experience, while an A’s game offers an old-school blue-collar authenticity .
+Or because every other stadium offers a pristine experience, while an A’s game offered an old-school blue-collar authenticity.
+In the end, The Coliseum was a dive, but that made it stand out amidst a sea of upscale gastropubs.

 GALLERY